OWASP/owasp-summit-2017/Working-Sessions/Education/Docker-Seucrity-Workshop.md

 ---
 layout       : blocks/working-session
-title        : Creation and Optimizing of a Docker Security Workshop type         : workshop
+title        : Creation and Optimization of a Docker Security Workshop type         : workshop
 owasp-project: no
 track        : education